 Over and over again, I watch new parents fall a little more in love every time their baby breaks out that little grin.
 They yell out, “oh, look . . . she’s smiling!”
 Whereas some healthcare professionals might say, “well, actually, she’s just grimacing.
 She can’t actually smile on purpose yet.”
 I just say, “Yes, she is!
 She loves you!
 Smile back at her.”
 Whether it is purposeful or not, it is stinkin’ adorable!

 The first “real” smile:

 You can help encourage the first smile!

 This all relates to the importance of early bonding and attachment between baby and caregiver.
 The early attachment sets the foundation for the child’s sense of security and self-confidence later on.
-Recent studies find that early attachment is even more important than we originally thought!
+Recent studies find that early attachment is even more important than we initially thought!
 Early bonding and attachment to a parent or caregiver is also a predictor of future academic skills in addition to mental health, self-esteem, and self-confidence.